 By this time it is usually the end of August.
 Hopefully all the bulbs have been repotted or top-dressed, and re-seated into the plunge.
-Around about 1 September all the pots are given a double watering (the first “monsoon”) to ensure that the compost is thoroughly wetted.
+Around 1 September (if possible - I am often still repotting!) all the pots are given a double watering (the first “monsoon”) to ensure that the compost is thoroughly wetted.
 The plunges are also watered at this stage.
 A month later on 1 October a second monsoon is given in the same way.
 By this time some of the earliest bulbs will have foliage visible.

 As each species begins to flower decisions are made about which plants to breed from.
 Narcissus species can be propagated simply by allowing insects to pollinate the plants, but I usually prefer to hand pollinate just in case.
 Rather than using a brush to transfer the pollen, I use forceps to pick off a stamen with a mature anther shedding pollen, and brush this against the stigma of the other flower.
 If there is only one flower on that species, the flower is self-pollinated to obtain seeds.

 If different species/varieties are to be crossed to produce hybrids, then the female parent is selected as soon as the flower begins to open, and the undehisced stamens are removed to prevent self-pollination.
 Pollen is transferred from the male parent as above, and then the perianth and corona are removed to make the flower unappealing to insects and minimise the risk of unwanted pollen reaching the stigma.
-It is essential to label the flower with the parentage of the cross; for this I use coloured plastic labels cut in half and attached around the stem with a loop of thread.
+It is essential to label the flower with the parentage of the cross; for this I use small strung tags used for pricing items in shops, and an indelible pen.